SankalpGhasti-dev/C-Programming-Language/README.md

 2. Navigate to the C Language directory:
 3. Explore each folder for topic-wise explanations and sample codes.

-## Contribution

-Feel free to fork the repository, raise issues, or submit pull requests to contribute improvements and new content!

 ## Author

 Maintained by **Sankalp Ghasti**